reframejs/reframe/readme.md

 };
 ~~~

-Finally, we create a page to view a person's pets and we use our `getPetsPageData` API endpoint:
+Finally, we create `PetsPage`, a page to view a person's pets:
 ~~~jsx
 import React from 'react';
 import {endpoints} from 'wildcard-api/client';